lainio/err2/scripts/README.md

 ### `err2.Catch(func() {})` -> `err2.Catch(func(error) error {})` and others in v0.9.40

-The version 0.9.40 has major update because of the performance.
+The version 0.9.40 is a major update because of the performance.
 We have managed to eliminate `defer` slowdown.
-Our benchmarks are 3x faster and about equal to those function call stacks (100 level) that don't use `defer`.
-And because `try.To` is already as fast as `if err != nil` we reached our goal in speedwise!
+Our benchmarks are 3x faster than previous version and about equal to those function call stacks (100 level) that don't use `defer`.
+We are exactly at the same level of performance with those functions that use deferred function that accept an argument.
+Transporting an argument to deferred function seems to be slower than functions that don't.
+And because `try.To` is already as fast as `if err != nil` we reached our goal for speed!

 Because all of the error handler function signatures are now:
 ```go